tweksteen/burst/doc/session.rst

 you exit Abrupt or switch to a new one.
 When using a session, Abrupt will change the prompt ``>>>`` to ``session_name >>>``.
-To remind you to save the session from time to time, the color of the prompt will automatically change to red if no savepoint has been made for the last twenty minutes.
+To remind you to save the session from time to time, the color of the prompt will automatically change to red if no save point has been made for the last twenty minutes.

 .. function:: switch_session(session_name='default')